umairanis03/facial-recognition/README.md

 The first three files are the training dataset while the last three files are verification sets.

-- We need to add occlusion to the images in the dataset, and thus prepare out own dataset, which will be further used for training purpose.

 ### Dataset Asia celeb: